benpate/html/README.md

 ## Efficient HTML Tag Assembly

-This library provides functions for generating a string HTML tags.
+This library provides functions for generating a string of HTML tags.

 ```go
 b := html.New()